China’s booming economy and vast consumer base make it a magnet for entrepreneurs worldwide.

 Taxation Issues

-Understanding China’s complex tax system is critical.
+China’s tax system is complex, with frequent updates.

 Human Resource Management